reprise99/kql-for-dfir/README.md

 Use data from Exchange Online, Security and Compliance centre and Azure Active Directory.

+## [Combined Data Source Queries]

+Examples on how to query across separate Azure Data Explorer databases to join datasets together.

 # Coming Soon

 ## 5. Active Directory Certificate Services